Trusted WordPress tutorials, when you need them most.

 Preview of Sponsored Post Preview with Custom CSS

 We’ll show you how to do exactly that in this guide.
-It does involve the use of code snippets and custom fields, which may seem intimidating to beginners, but we’ll walk you through every step.
+It’s easier than you may think.
+You can do it through the block editor and then adding a custom code snippet.
+This may seem intimidating to beginners, but we’ll walk you through every step using the free WPCode plugin.

-With that being said, let’s take a look at how to add a ‘Sponsored Post’ prefix to your post titles in WordPress.
+With that in mind, here’s a quick look at 3 methods you can use to add a ‘Sponsored Post’ prefix to your post titles in WordPress:

 The way to display the custom fields meta box depends on whether you are using the block editor or the classic editor.